husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ## Share your device with friends ##
 Husarion Cloud allows you to share your devices conntected to Husarion cloud with other people with just a few clicks.

-Click "+" next to your device name at https://cloud.husarion.com and select "Share"
+Click "+" next to your device name at https://cloud.husarion.com and select "Share".

 ![image](/assets/img/howToStart/14_shareSelect.png)